Werner-Staeblein/Project-2-modified-resubmit/README.md

 Depending on the score achieved, a message is shown.

-- if score is equal to 10, user is shown "Seems you are a Javascript wizard"
+- if number of points achieved is equal to 10, user is shown "Seems you are a Javascript wizard"
-- if score is higher than or equal to 8 but less than 10, user is shown "Nearing the gold medal"
+- if number of points is higher than or equal to 8 but less than 10, user is shown "Nearing the gold medal"
-- if score is higher than or equal to 6 but less than 8, user is shown "Good knowledge but more is yet to come"
+- if number of points is higher than or equal to 6 but less than 8, user is shown "Good knowledge but more is yet to come"
-- if score is lower than 6, user is shown "Try again to improve your score"
+- if number of points lower than 6, user is shown "Try again to improve your score"

-Results also provides option for user to start new quiz.
-This will take the user to the beginning of the website with a quiz again starting at the first question.
+The results page also provides option for user to start new quiz.
+This will take the user to the beginning of the website with the trivia starting at the first question.

 ### Show Answer
 Once the ShowAnswer button in the results page is clicked, the user is shown the incorrect answers